teddy-ambona/financial-data-api/terraform/README.md

 - [6 - Create Postgres DB](#6---create-postgres-db)
 - [7 - Create web-server](#7---create-web-server)

-We create multiple environments(dev/stage/prod) using separated directories.
+We segment environments(dev/stage/prod) using separated directories.
 Each directory has its own `terraform.state` file stored in s3, this is a best practice set to limit damages in case in errors.
 Also, the user who is running the terraform code does not need permission for the entire infrastructure but only for the resources he is trying to update.

 ## If you have a new AWS account